 Let’s take a closer look at the role of a company secretary.

 What is a Company Secretary?

-In Hong Kong, qualified company secretaries are called ‘chartered secretaries’, which are “high ranking professionals who are trained to uphold the highest standards of corporate governance, effective operations, compliance and administration”.
+A qualified company secretary in Hong Kong is called a ‘chartered secretary’, known to be a highly ranked professional “trained to uphold the highest standards of corporate governance, effective operations, compliance, and administration”.

 What Does a Company Secretary Do?

 In most common law jurisdictions, the company secretary plays an important part in the ongoing corporate governance of companies, in both a regulatory and procedural capacity.
-These responsibilities typically include:
+Company secretary responsibilities typically include:

 - Coordinating the production, publication and distribution of company accounts and reports.